Maria-M-Oliveira/Maria-M-Oliveira/README.md

 - 👋 Hi, I’m Maria
 - 👀 I’m a Vet interested in Epidemiology and Public Health
-- 🌱 I’m currently learning R and am pursuing a MSc in Epidemiology
+- 🌱 I’m currently focused on programming with R and am pursuing a MSc in Epidemiology
 - 💞️ I’m looking to collaborate on Zoonosis, Public Health and Epidemiology topics

 <!---